kenlasko/nixos-wsl/README.md

 ```

 # Configuring SOPS
 SOPS allows you to store secrets such as SSH keys and passwords securely in your Git repo, much like Sealed Secrets does for Kubernetes.
 SOPS utilizes `age` to encrypt the secrets.
+All encrypted secrets are stored in [~/config/secrets.yaml](/config/secrets.yaml)

 Here's the configuration steps for first-time users:

 1. Generating age key.
 Once done, make sure to save `keys.txt` somewhere secure and NOT in the Git repo.
 ```